-9 Quick Restaurant SEO Tips to Boost Your Google Search Visibility
+10 Quick Restaurant SEO Tips to Boost Your Google Search Visibility

 6. Consider Content Localization

-Again, single location restaurants have an easier road here.
+Again, single-location restaurants have an easier road here.
 Based on decisions you’ve made about your market area, make sure you provide enough cues and context to users and the search engines as to where your restaurant is and what area it serves.

-Sometimes the search engines and out of town visitors don’t fully understand the unofficial names of neighborhoods and areas.
+Sometimes the search engines and out-of-town visitors don’t fully understand the unofficial names of neighborhoods and areas.

 By providing content that is tied into the community and doesn’t simply assume that everyone knows where you’re located, you can help everyone out.

-A way that I helped a 100-location chain tackle this in the past was through starting small with a single paragraph for each location that was written in a way that was tailored to the store, local history, neighborhood, and community engagement.
-From there we were able to then find other areas to scale after we took that quick initial step and it worked well to differentiate stores from each other.
+One example of this is a 100-location chain that started small with a single paragraph for each location written in a way that was tailored to the store, local history, neighborhood, and community engagement.

+From there, we were able to find other areas to scale and it worked well to differentiate stores from each other.

 7. Apply Basic On-Page SEO Best Practices

 Without going into the details of all on-page and indexing optimization techniques, I want to encourage you to not skip or ignore the best practices of on-page SEO.

-You need indexing to ensure the search engines know you exist and on-page to ensure proper classification of your content.
-You can spend a lot of time on a full SEO strategy, but I recommend putting the rest aside and starting with these two areas.
+You need indexing to ensure the search engines know you exist and on-page to ensure the proper classification of your content.

+You can spend a lot of time on a full SEO strategy but if you’re just getting started, I recommend putting the rest aside and starting with these two areas.

-To ensure your site is indexed properly now and into the future, check your robots.txt and XML sitemap and set up Google Search Console to look for errors.
+To ensure your site is indexed properly now and into the future, check your robots.txt and XML sitemap.
+Set up Google Search Console to look for errors.

 When it comes to on-page, ensure that you have unique and keyword-specific page URLs, title tags, meta description tags, headings, page copy, and image alt attributes.

-This sounds like a lot, but start with your most important pages like your home, menu, about and contact pages and go from there as time permits.
+This sounds like a lot, but start with your most important pages like your home, menu, about, and contact pages and go from there as time permits.

-8. Think Mobile
+8. Think Mobile First

 Mobile accounts for a high percentage of visits to restaurant websites.
-July benchmark data from Google Analytics shows nearly two-thirds of all traffic is from mobile or tablet devices.

-Additionally, the search engines have been moving toward a mobile-first experience for users including a rankings bonus for having a mobile-friendly website and the eventual rollout of the mobile-first index.
+Google now focuses on the mobile version of a website for understanding its content.

-Hopefully, you’ve already created a responsive website.
+Hopefully, you’ve already created a responsive website or one that passes the necessary mobile-friendly tests.

-But that’s just the beginning when it comes to mobile.
 It’s also critical to think about page load speed, proper rendering, and providing a great mobile user experience.

 9. Implement Schema “Restaurants” Markup